 One of Aotearoa New Zealand’s most prestigious private art collections, founded as a corporate collection in 1962.
 Centring on New Zealand painting from the late 18th century to today, the Collection continues to grow.

 The Trust’s purchasing policy supports the work of both emerging and well-established New Zealand artists.
-Fletcher Building’s offices at Penrose, Auckland are the home of the art collection.
-Specially curated exhibitions of paintings from the collection regularly tour New Zealand public art galleries.
+The Collection is chiefly held within the offices of Fletcher Building in Tāmaki Makaurau Auckland.
+Specially curated exhibitions of works from the collection regularly tour Aotearoa art institutions.

-The Fletcher Challenge Ceramics Award 1977–1996
+The Fletcher Challenge Ceramics Award 1977–96

 The partnership between Auckland Studio Potters and Fletcher Challenge Limited, which resulted in the annual Fletcher Challenge Ceramics Award, celebrated its twentieth anniversary in 1996.
 At that time it ranked, along with those at Faenza, Italy, and Mino, Japan, as one of the three most prestigious ceramics award exhibitions in the world, and was eagerly supported by ceramists everywhere.
 Although the Fletcher sponsorship of the award ceased in 1997 the collection of prizewinning pieces assembled during the Award’s twenty-year history is now part of the Fletcher Trust Collection.